WildWest-Productions/CloudKey-support/TERMS_OF_USE.md

 YOU EXPRESSLY ACKNOWLEDGE AND AGREE THAT USE OF THE LICENSED APPLICATION IS AT YOUR SOLE RISK.

-All of these Terms are additional to any other agreement that accompanied The Software.
+All of these terms are additional to any other agreements that accompanied The Software.
 Including Apples Standard License Agreement: https://www.apple.com/legal/internet-services/itunes/dev/stdeula/

 If you have any questions, please email: cloudkey.support@nym.hush.com.